 He continued to participate in all meetings and seminars in Israel and oversee and shared his experiences and discoveries with his followers.

 Imi’s creation significantly improved the combat system of IDF.
-Imi died in 1998 at the age of 88 and was buried in Netanya, Israel.
+Imi died in 1998 at the age of 88.
+He is buried in Netanya, Israel.

 Krav Maga Training

-In Krav Maga, you are trained to use your instinctive reflexes and to have increased awareness of your surroundings to defend yourself or your significant other.
+During Krav Maga lessons, you are first trained to use your instinctive reflexes.
+Next, you also learn how to have increased awareness of your surroundings.

 At the start of the training, you will be able to learn the basics like stances, striking moves, falling and getting up techniques, and basic defense moves to counteract common attacks such as headlocks and chokes.

-Aside from dealing with the attacks, you will also be trained to perform moves smoothly and effectively under stressful situations.
-You will also learn attack prevention and awareness techniques.
+Aside from dealing with the attacks, you will learn to perform moves smoothly and effectively under stressful situations.
+You will also learn about attack prevention and awareness techniques.

 Fighting Styles That Influence Krav Maga

-- Wrestling: This combat sport highly influences Krav Maga.
+Wrestling: This combat sport is a direct influence on Krav Maga.
 Imi Lichtenfeld integrated his wrestling experiences in developing and improving Krav Maga techniques.

-- Grappling: Grappling is a hand-to-hand combat move that involves gripping your opponent to force them into submission.
-The goal of grappling is to gain a physical advantage in a fight like submitting or escaping.
-Grappling is an important move when practicing Krav Maga.
-This is useful in escaping from a threat and this enables them to free themselves from danger.
+Grappling: Grappling is a hand-to-hand combat move that involves gripping your opponent to force them into submission.
+The goal of grappling is to gain a physical advantage in a fight.
+Grappling is a crucial move when practicing Krav Maga.
+This is useful in escaping from a threat, and this enables the grappler to free himself from danger.

 Boxing: Imi was a successful boxer, and boxing was one of his major strengths.
 Undoubtedly, boxing moves are evident in contemporary Krav Maga training.
-So, if you have a boxing experience prior to training in Krav Maga, you will likely have increased agility and strengthened footwork, which is helpful in executing perfect strikes.
+So, if you have a boxing experience before training in Krav Maga, you will likely have increased agility and strengthened footwork, which helps execute perfect strikes.

-- Muay Thai: This is a Thai combat sport that involves clinching and stand-up techniques.
+Muay Thai: This is a Thai combat sport that involves clenching and stand-up techniques.
 Similar to Krav Maga, Muay Thai also promotes mental and physical disciplines for practitioners to carry out the moves efficiently and swiftly.
-Muay Thai focuses on the concept of “the art of eight limbs,” wherein the elbows, fists, shins, knees, and feet are used to attack the opponent.
+Muay Thai focuses on the concept of “the art of eight limbs,” which means that they use elbows, fists, shins, knees, and feet to attack their opponents.

-- Judo: Judo is one of the contemporary martial arts and Olympic sports that started in Japan in the 1880s.
+Judo: Judo is one of the contemporary martial arts and Olympic sports that started in Japan in the 1880s.
 The goal of the fight is to immobilize the opponent to the ground.
-As a matter of fact, judo promotes competition as opposed to Krav Maga; however, it still involves hand-to-hand combat moves.
+Judo promotes competition as opposed to Krav Maga; however, it still involves hand-to-hand combat moves.
 Krav Maga is not a competition style combat sport; it teaches you real survival skills.